 Layering clothing is something of fine art.
 Sure, it’s easy enough to pile on the garments, piece by piece, but you run the risk of adding unnecessary bulk if you don’t layer strategically.
 Therein lies the “artistic” factor of it all — the ability to thoughtfully add pieces that lock in body heat to keep you warm without restricting your movements or suffocating you in any way.
 Layers should help you get through the day comfortably!

 Spring is one of the most important times of the year to layer.
 Learning how to pair different pieces of clothing to achieve a warmer outfit that doesn’t feel heavy and cumbersome can help you get through those tricky transitional days that come just after winter ends.
 The conditions may be brisk enough to call for layers, but not quite cold enough to warrant a coat.
 In many cases, even a light jacket won’t do.
 Layers solve the problem every time!
-Here’s how to do it right.
+Here are our tips on layering clothes for men.

 It all begins with that bottom layer — and selecting the right base begins with a look at the forecast.
 You might need to wear men’s long underwear as you would mainly in the winter, but the concept is similar in theory.
 The starting piece is largely invisible.
 A standard undershirt works well for this purpose.
 Opt for a style with short sleeves, since spring conditions don’t typically warrant a warmer base layer.
 Bear in mind that the right base layer can make all the difference in how your outfit ultimately looks.
 It should have a classic fit so that it conforms nicely beneath the piece you wear on top.